har-in-air/STM32_CODE_EXAMPLES/usb/f411_usb_i2s_stereo_mic/README.md

 ## Credits

 * [Andy Brown's USB microphone](https://andybrown.me.uk/2021/03/13/usb-microphone/).
-I have refactored the code as a C project, and extended it from mono to stereo microphone recording.
+I have refactored the code as a C project, extended it from mono to stereo microphone recording, and am using the internal I2S PLL to generate the clocks.

 ## Development Environment